 Greater latitude should be given to localities in encouraging innovative methods of combating traffic violations and crime.

-VML supports legislation that ensures our children have the ability to carry, obtain and receive sunscreen at their schools to protect them from sunburn.

 VML supports local jurisdictions efforts to maintain animal shelters in a fiscally responsible manner and does not support any state or federal mandate that would provide a financial burden on local animal shelters.

-WEAPONS IN PUBLIC BUILDINGS

-VML supports legislation to allow local governments to restrict carrying weapons in or on local government property to include parks and recreational facilities.

 COMMUNITY CORRECTIONS